 Keep in mind that this plugin only does sharpening, not resizing.
 Since it doesn’t open the image in a new tab, I strongly suggest doing that first.
 This avoids accidentally harming the main file.

 As with the other plugins and panels, the Sharpener 3.0 does a good job even with the default settings.
 What’s nice with this tool is that you have the preview loupe in the bottom right corner, where you can view the before/after effect.

 Having this live preview makes it a lot easier to adjust the settings.
 I suggest playing around and searching for the combinations that work best for your images.
 Once you find this, you can save it as a preset and access it any time later.

 Sharpener Pro is the most expensive of the web sharpeners for Photoshop.
-The main reason is that you can’t purchase just the sharpener plugin but need to get the entire Nik Collection.
+The main reason is that you can’t purchase just the sharpener plugin but need to get the entire Nik Collection (click here to get a free 30-day trial with full access!)
 That being said, I consider the Nik Collection to be a must-have for landscape photographers.
 It’s also possible to use this through Lightroom.

 Who is Sharpener Pro 3.0 for?

 This is the more expensive option so it might not be ideal for those just getting started with Photoshop.
 It’s a good option for those that are looking to include one or more of the Nik Collection software in their processing workflow.
 It’s also a good fit for those who would rather use Lightroom than Photoshop, as this plugin is compatible with both.

 If it isn’t already, web sharpening should be a part of your post-processing workflow.
 It’s something that needs to be done before posting your images online.
 The difference between a sharpened and a non-sharpened file is enormous.